PaulWheatcroft/CarpBuzz/README.md

 As the site is built upon the Flask framework the application is reliant on the [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) templating language and is designed to be a single page application.
 This means individual pages do not need to be re-loaded in order to view updated content.

-To render the card layout shown in the wireframes MaterializeCSS was chosen for the structural framwork for the HTML and CSS code.
+To render the card layout shown in the wireframes MaterializeCSS was chosen for the structural framework for the HTML and CSS code.

 ### Security